What's new in version 1606 of Configuration Manager

 The OSDPreserveDriveLetter task sequence variable has been deprecated.
 Starting in Configuration Manager version 1606, Windows Setup determines the best drive letter to use (typically C:) during an operating system deployment, by default.

-For details, see Task sequence built-in variables in System Center Configuration Manager.
+For details, see Task sequence built-in variables.

 Customize the RamDisk TFTP window size for PXE-enabled distribution points

 You can now customize the RamDisk window size for PXE-enabled distribution points.
 If you have customized your network, it could cause the boot image download to fail with a time-out error, because the window size is too large.
 The RamDisk Trivial File Transfer Protocol (TFTP) window size customization lets you optimize TFTP traffic when you are using PXE to meet your specific network requirements.